Zloy/image_downloader_tests/README.md

 ## How it works

+Rspec launches Sinatra site with single :index page, that contains all images for all testing cases.
+Then Rspec executes image downloader adapter run method which actually downloads images from the page to target directory.
+Finally Rspec checks which files weren't downloaded and shows related spec errors or reports success.

 Tests are built on **ImageDownloaderAdapter::Base** class which expects **options** as Hash object to be passed to constructor.
-ImageDownloaderAdapter has single method **run()** which downloads images and saves them to target directory.
+ImageDownloaderAdapter::Base has single method **run()** which downloads images and saves them to target directory.
 After files are downloaded, Rspec performs few checkings of what files were not downloaded.

 Options hash has two keys: `:url` and `:dir`